 Place all sauce ingredients in a cup and stir well.
 Do a taste test (Note: this stir-fry sauce will be very strong at this point, but will be diluted later when added to the noodles).
 If too sour, add a little more sugar.
 If not salty enough, add more fish sauce.

-In a wok or large frying pan over medium to high heat, add a few Tbsp. oil plus the lime leaves, shallots, garlic, galangal (or ginger), red chili, and tofu.
+In a wok or large frying pan over medium to high heat, add a few tablespoons of oil plus the lime leaves, shallots, garlic, galangal (or ginger), red chili, and tofu.
 If you are using chicken or shrimp, add them at this point as well.
 Stir-fry 1 minute, or until fragrant.
-Stir-frying tip: When wok/pan becomes too dry, add a little water, white wine or sherry (or cooking wine), or broth 1 Tbsp. at a time (instead of more oil).
+If the wok/pan becomes too dry, add a little water 1 tablespoon at a time (instead of more oil).

 Remove from heat and add the bean sprouts and coriander leaves.
 Toss in the wok to combine.
 Do a taste test for salt, adding more fish sauce (instead of salt) if needed.
 If too salty for your taste, add another squeeze of lime juice.
 Sprinkle with fresh basil and serve with Thai chili sauce or minced chilies.
 Enjoy!